DFG Project : Superresolution of multiscale images from materials sciences using geometrical features

 German-French doctoral college

-The aim of the research training group is to develop new methods for analyzing, modeling and simulating complex material structures using image data.
-The focus of the third funding period of the Research Training Group 2017-2020 is as follows:
+The goal of the research training group is to develop new methods for the analysis, modeling and simulation of complex material structures using image data.
+In the fourth funding period of the research training group, the following key subjects are to be set:

 The aim of the research project is to develop methods for the detection of anomalies in large image data.
 This could be e.g. micro cracks in concrete beams, material densification in textile web goods or local fiber misalignments in components made of fiber-reinforced plastic.
 For this purpose, methods of machine learning, modeling of structures and imaging as well as statistical methods for the detection of abnormalities can be combined.
 In all this cases mentioned, the structure varies greatly.
 Methods and measures must therefore be developed in order to decide objectively, robustly and repeatably what an anomaly, i.e. a significant deviation is.
 The anomalies to be detected rarely occur both statistically and spatially.
 For this reason, there is a lack of training data for purely machine learning (ML) based solutions, which annotation is also very difficult.
 One way out is training based on realistic, simulated data, since in this case enough data can be generated and the basic truth is immediately available.
 An alternative approach is to adapt statistical methods for structure break detection in time series for the detection of spatial anomalies.
 The spatial component of the image data gives rise to new tasks, such as recognizing complex anomaly regions, which will also be solved in the project.
 The planned research work focuses on the detection of cracks in concrete components, since this question is of great practical relevance, but also particularly difficult in a methodological sense.
 ML and statistical methods for solving this specific problem are expected to be transferable to the other use cases mentioned above.
 Models for concrete and crack structures, on the other hand, are problem-specific, but are already a major challenge in this thematic limitation.